TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 22/1 Chronicles 22.7.md

 ---

-And David said to Solomon his son, As for me, it was in my heart to build a house unto the name of Jehovah my God.
+David said to Solomon his son, "As for me, it was in my heart to build a house to the name of Yahweh my God.